Who can turn on two-factor authentication?

 - Apple TV (4th generation) with tvOS

-- Windows PC with iCloud for Windows 5 and iTunes 12.3.3
+- Windows PC with iCloud for Windows 5 and iTunes 12.3.3 and later

 We also recommend that you have a valid credit card on file in your account.
 This information may be requested to help verify your identity if you forget your password.

-Please note that while the vast majority of iCloud users can now turn on two-factor authentication, certain account types may still be ineligible at Apple’s discretion.
+While most iCloud users can now turn on two-factor authentication, certain account types may still be ineligible at Apple’s discretion.

 Some Apple IDs created in iOS 10.3 or macOS 10.12.4 and later are protected with two-factor authentication by default.
 In this case, you see that two-factor authentication is already turned on.